soren-alexandersen/VinylStore/privacypolicy.md

 **9. Contact**

-If you have any questions or concerns about this Privacy Policy or how Vinyl Collection handles your data, please contact:
+If you have any questions or concerns about this Privacy Policy or how Vinyl Sessions handles your data, please contact:

 Søren Alexandersen
 Email: soren@friis.io